 Accounts receivable consist of amounts due from funding sources.
-There is no allowance for doubtful accounts because the Institute believes that all of its receivables are fully collectable.
+There is no allowance for doubtful accounts because the majority of the receivables are from government agencies and the Organization believes that all of its receivables are fully collectable.

 Membership Support